 It is an unprecedented 10-year partnership that will bring together community leaders, government, researchers, business and philanthropic organisations to achieve better outcomes for Western Australian children and families.

-The Initiative will see the State Government join with Minderoo Foundation and Telethon Kids Institute (through CoLab) to work with four Western Australian partner communities.
+The Initiative will see the State Government join with the Minderoo Foundation to work with four Western Australian partner communities.
+Telethon Kids Institute is the Initiative's evidence partner.

 The Initiative will empower and support communities to assess the needs of children and families and identify what works best to help their children to thrive, based on evidence and research.